 - Outdoor Unit Sound Barriers (Fence like stuff)

-I’ve done quite a bit of research and even though each manufacturer claims they have the lowest decibel rating for heat pumps, let me show you there is just no way you are going to set up a scenario so that you can determine which one is quieter than the other.
+I’ve done quite a bit of research, and even though each manufacturer claims they have the lowest decibel rating for heat pumps, let me show you there is just no way you are going to set up a scenario so that you can determine which one is quieter than the other.

 Consider first what a decibel actually is.
 Not the gradual scale you may have supposed.

-That means a heat pump with decibel rating of 58 has twice the intensity or acoustic power of a heat pump at 55 decibels.
+That means a heat pump with a decibel rating of 58 has twice the intensity or acoustic power of a heat pump at 55 decibels.

 One test at 3 feet and now one at 100 feet.
 How far away from the machine do those who test their equipment hold their sound meter?